 - Weight, including your weight: 300kg (or just over 47 stone)

 Let us know we can improve

 We’re always looking to improve our service for those who need extra help.
-So we’d love to hear how your Thameslink journey went.
+Whether you regularly use your mobility scooter on our trains, or you have any thoughts on how we can enhance accessibility features, we’d love to hear from you.